 All routers have the WebAccess/DMP client pre-installed by default.
 The activated client periodically uploads router identifiers and configuration to the WebAccess/DMP server.
-See the configuration manual [1], chapter $Basic\ Information \rightarrow WebAccess/DMP\ Configuration$, for more information.
+See the configuration manual [1], chapter Basic Information $\rightarrow$ WebAccess/DMP Configuration, for more information.

-1If the router's label lacks a unique password, use the password root.
+&lt;sup>1 If the router's label lacks a unique password, use the password root.